Law and Political Economy Project: Background

+The Journal of Law and Political Economy defines itself as a journal in 'the Law and Political Economy ecosystem.'

 Methods

 The LPE Project's methods are repeating and revising previous work in critical legal theory and confronting long term policy phenomena that defy traditional legal analysis, including social problems rooted in political economy, by constructing new legal structures.
 The Project also challenges popular understandings of what constitutes the economy, because these definitions imply valuations of work, people and geographies that legal theory operates on and within.
 The Project contests these boundaries by using critiques stemming from social justice scholarship and new boundaries are informed by feminist theory and pays particular attention to issues surrounding settler colonialism and racial capitalism.
-By challenging the foundations of what constitutes the legal field of operation, the project hopes to reform legal scholarship and its concerns in general.